Greater grison: Description

 The greater grison is a slender animal with short legs, a long neck, and a short, bushy tail.
-They are similar in appearance to the closely related lesser grison, from which they can be most readily distinguished by their greater size, with a head-body length ranging from 45 to 60 cm.
+It is similar in appearance to the closely related lesser grison, from which it can be most readily distinguished by its greater size, with a head-body length ranging from 45 to 60 cm.
 Adults weigh between 1.5 and 3.8 kg in the wild, but may become larger when reared in captivity.

-The back, flanks, top of the head, and the tail are grizzled grey in color, while the rest of the body is much darker, and usually solid black.
-A narrow whitish stripe separates the darker and lighter fur on the head and shoulder, but not further back, where the two colors may, in some individuals, blur into one another.
-The tail is 14 to 20 cm long, and covered with bushy hair similar in color to that on the animal's back.
+The back, flanks, top of the head, and tail are grizzled grey in color, while the rest of the body is much darker, and usually solid black.
+A narrow, whitish stripe separates the darker and lighter fur on the head and shoulder, but not further back, where the two colors may, in some individuals, blur into one another.
+The tail is 14 to 20 cm long and covered with bushy hair similar in color to that on the animal's back.
 The head is flattened and broad, with short, rounded ears, and dark brown to black eyes.
 The legs are muscular, with five webbed toes, each ending in a sharp, curved claw.

 Distribution and habitat

 Greater grisons are native to North and South America, ranging from southern Mexico in the north, to central Brazil, Peru, and Bolivia in the south.
 They inhabit a wide range of forest and cerrado habitats, and are usually seen near rivers and streams.
 They are typically found at elevations below 500 m, but they may be found as high as 2000 m in some parts of the Bolivian Andes.
 In some regions, they may also be found in cultivated areas, such as plantations and rice paddies.
-Four living, and one fossil subspecies are recognised:
+Four living and one fossil subspecies are recognised: